Table of Contents

 3. Naming the image file: According to SEO experts Moz, 33% of all searches on Google are for images.
 And the name of the image file plays a big part in how high your image will rank.
 So coming up with an accurate image file name that is likely to perform well in search is important.

 4. Writing alt attributes: Along with the image file’s name, Google also uses an image’s Alt attributes to decide how your image should be ranked for a particular search term.

 5. Selecting the right file type: Different image file types have different strengths and weaknesses.
 Plus, Shopify has its own practices over which file types to use and even converts certain files types for specific browsers.
 So it’s important to consider which file type to create your image in.

 While there are many different elements to image optimization, the good news is that they’re all super easy to implement.
-You can simply follow this step-by-step guide to optimizing your images.
+You can consider these handy tools to resize and optimize your Shopify images.